geometalab/MSE-Database-Seminar-Triple-Stores/README.md

 This is the repository for the MSE Seminar Data Base Systems Spring 2017 on "Evaluating Open Source Triple Stores with Massive Data from the example of Virtuoso Universal DB Server, Apache Jena TDB and RDFLib/PostgreSQL DB".

-## Postgres with rdflib as reference
+## PostgreSQL with rdflib as reference
-To compare your individual triple store system with postgres we prepared a setup with Postgres and RDFLib.
+To compare your specific triple store system with PostgreSQL we prepared a setup with Postgres and RDFLib.

 ### Setup
-  1. Install Postgres 9.6 and create a database called "benchmark"
+  1. Install PostgreSQL 9.6 and create a database called "benchmark"
   2. Install Python 3.6 and pip 3
   3. Clone this repository
   ``git clone https://github.com/geometalab/MSE-Database-Seminar-Triple-Stores.git``